storj/docs/app/(docs)/object-mount/user-guides/activation/page.md

+---
+title: Activate License
+docId: Yee3Kun6axeeFeuh

+metadata:
+  title: Activate License
+  description: Activate License

+weight: 4
+---

 (user-guide-activate-licence)=

 # Licenses and activation

-When installing, you will have the option for a 14-day trial of cunoFS Professional.
-You don't need to register or activate cunoFS during the trial period.
-To continue using cunoFS beyond the trial period, you must [register online](https://cuno.io/register) and activate your license.
+When installing, you will have the option for a 14-day trial of Object Mount Professional.
+You don't need to register or activate Object Mount during the trial period.
+To continue using Object Mount beyond the trial period, you must [register online](https://cuno.io/register) and activate your license.

 :::{note}
 Trials are only to be used once per user/organisation.
 If installing inside a cloud instance or container, you should register and activate an appropriate license manually.